3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 <br />

 ## Hook (5m)
-When you think back to a favorite trip, you most likely took a lot of snapshots, maybe you created a photo album as a keepsake upon return.
+When you think back to a favorite trip, you most likely took a lot of photos.
 You have these moments, that allow you to time travel back to those moments and remember what happened.

 These are some snapshots from a recent trip to New York.

-#### Blue Bottle
+### Blue Bottle
 ![](https://i.imgur.com/qfALEqw.png)

-#### Little Italy
+### Little Italy
 ![](https://i.imgur.com/9fAu6x9.png)

-#### At MOMA
+### At MOMA
 ![](https://i.imgur.com/h0HW09p.png)

-#### Klimt
+### Klimt
 ![](https://i.imgur.com/IlcrZhA.png)

 <!-- #### Marilyn